A Homeowner's Guide to Drain Repair in Calgary, Alberta

 Usually, moisture on your pipes means that something is dripping from a drain line or sink.
 Even worse, however, you may have a leak in your main supply line.

-Alternatively, you may have a more noticeable issue, such as an odour coming out of your drain.
+Alternatively, you may have a more noticeable issue, such as an odor coming out of your drain.
 For instance, you may have a dry trap or a cracked vent line if you smell sewer gas.

 If you have a dry trap, you can fix the problem easily by filling it with a little water.
 If it’s your sewer vent, however, this is a different story.